Duda Sampaio

-Maria Eduarda Ferreira Sampaio (born 18 May 2001), known as Duda Sampaio or just Duda, is a Brazilian professional footballer who plays as a midfielder for Corinthians.
+Maria Eduarda Ferreira Sampaio (born 18 May 2001), known as Duda Sampaio or just Duda, is a Brazilian professional footballer who plays as a midfielder for Corinthians and the Brazil women's national football team.

 Club career

-Born in Jequeri, Minas Gerais, Duda began her career with América Mineiro, making her senior debut in 2017.
+Born in Rio Casca, Minas Gerais, Duda began her career with América Mineiro, making her senior debut in 2017.
 Ahead of the 2019 season, after already becoming a starter, she moved to Cruzeiro.

 On 30 December 2021, Duda opted to leave Cruzeiro as her contract was expiring.
 The following 19 January, she signed for Internacional.

+On 27 December 2022, Duda signed for Corinthians.

 International career

 After representing Brazil at under-20 level, Duda received her first call up for the full side on 2 September 2020, for a period of trainings.
 She made her international debut on 10 July 2022, coming on as a second-half substitute for Ary Borges in a 4–0 Copa América Femenina win over Argentina.

+Duda was called up to the Brazil squad for the 2022 Copa América Femenina, which Brazil finished as winners.

+Duda was called up to the Brazil squad for the 2023 FIFA Women's World Cup.

+On 1 February 2024, Duda was called up to the Brazil squad for the 2024 CONCACAF W Gold Cup.

+On 2 July 2024, Duda was called up to the Brazil squad for the 2024 Summer Olympics.